 Recording of a 90-minute CLE video webinar with Q&A

 This CLE course will discuss how the rapidly rising price increases for materials and supplies affect the construction industry and what steps all stakeholders can take to mitigate risks from those changes.
-The panel will address how specific types of construction contracts allocate liability, when force majeure or change orders may provide relief, and best practices on drafting a price escalation clause in your next construction agreement.
+The panel will address how specific construction contracts allocate liability, when force majeure or change orders may provide relief, and best practices for drafting a price escalation clause in your subsequent construction agreement.

 - Types of construction contracts and price liability

 - Force majeure

 - Change orders